Skip to content

 Requiring an Externally-Provided Artifact

 When there is no sensible default, omit defaultResource.
-If preload is true, startup will fail with a clear error until the artifact is uploaded:
+Startup fails with a clear error until the artifact is uploaded.

 java